Funding for open access

 3. Apply to GCU's open access fund

-Option 1: Publisher agreements
+Option one: Publisher agreements

 Corresponding authors who are staff or students at GCU can benefit from the library’s current agreements with a range of major academic publishers.
 These agreements allow open access publishing of original research articles and review articles at no cost to authors or with a discount.

 By publishing open access using these agreements, articles are immediately available with no access barriers.
-When completing the open access option, authors should select the Creative Commons Attribution (CC-BY) publishing licence where available.
+When completing the open access option, authors should select the Creative Commons Attribution (CC BY) publishing licence where available.
 This is the least restrictive open access publishing licence and is compliant with open access funder policies and Plan S.

 Please refer to the individual publisher sections below for more information on each agreement and the eligible journal titles.
 Please note that while we aim to make the lists of journals covered by the agreements on this webpage as accurate as possible, publishers may make changes over the course of the agreement.
 If you have any questions please contact libraryresearch@gcu.ac.uk.

-Option 2: Green open access
+Option two: Green open access

-Green open access (also known as self archiving) is a way to provide access to your research without cost to the authors or readers.
+Green open access (also known as self-archiving) is a way to provide access to your research without cost to the authors or readers.

 Authors upload a copy of their work to a repository, which hosts it online where their readers can find and download it.
-Most publishers have imposed rules on this process and only allow authors to upload the Author Accepted Manuscript (AAM), also known as the Post-Print.
+Most publishers have imposed rules on this process and only allow authors to upload the author accepted manuscript (AAM), also known as the post-print.
 This is the final draft of the work after changes from peer review have been added, but before the publisher has added any typesetting, layout or logos.

-Option 3: GCU open access fund
+Option three: GCU open access fund

-The library research team administers the University's open access fund which can be used to pay Article Processing Charges (APCs) for gold open access publishing.
+The Library Research Team administers the University's open access fund which can be used to pay Article Processing Charges (APCs) for gold open access publishing.
 The GCU Open Access Publication Funding Policy sets out the remit, eligibility criteria, and decision process for the allocation of open access funds for APCs.
 Corresponding authors employed at GCU may be eligible to have APCs paid for via this fund if:

 1. Your journal is not included in one of the publisher open access agreements